U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Changes to historical ethanol (E85) vehicle inventory and fuel consumption data

-EIA determined with the 2013 data release that estimated data published since 2003 for E85 fuel use in vehicles overstated actual fuel use.
-EIA revised the annual E85 consumption data for 2010 and 2011 using actual survey data for the federal and state government sectors and recalculated the fuel use for other sectors that still required estimation to better align with actual reported consumption by AFV users.
+EIA recently determined that estimated data published since 2003 for E85 fuel use in vehicles overstated actual fuel use.
+EIA has since revised the annual E85 consumption data for 2010 and 2011 using actual survey data for the federal and state government sectors and recalculated the fuel use for other sectors that still required estimation to better align with actual reported consumption by AFV users.